 Selecting Video Clips

 There’s a reason why I’m using the term video clip.
-Some teaching practices involve playing 30-minute episodes of a television series than talking about it with students.
+Some ESL teachers play 30-minute episodes of a television series than talking about it with students.
 I call these play-and-talk lessons.

 Of course, this lesson is on the fly, so you may not know the details of the class very well.
 But you’ll likely be familiar with the culture, the ages, the levels, and or reports from previous teachers.
 Use these points to guide your choices.

-Our example video is a family at the dinner table.
+Our example video shows The Incredibles family at the dinner table.
 It’s a classic concept that many of your learners will be able to relate to.
 And, it’s a great clip for a class of younger people or non-professional adults.

 Preview the Topic of the Clip